vsinghal04/C-Foundations/README.md

 # C++ Foundations
-This repository contains foundation to advanced code on C++ which I have learnt throughout.
+This repository contains foundation to advanced code on C++ which I am learning.